Fantomas42/django-blog-zinnia/docs/settings.rst

   String of the url that handles the media files of Zinnia.

+ZINNIA_AUTO_MODERATE_COMMENTS
+  **Default :** False

+  Determine if a new comment should be allowed to show up immediately or should be marked non-public and await approval.

 ZINNIA_MAIL_COMMENT_NOTIFICATION_RECIPIENTS
   **Default :** list of emails based on settings.MANAGERS